AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/code_playground.md

 ### How do I start creating add-ons?

  Getting started is simple.
 Activate the Playground, experiment with code snippets, and start building your add-ons.
 Use the real-time preview feature to see your changes instantly and iterate on your ideas with ease.

+ ### Where can I go for help?

+[Join our Discord](http://discord.gg/nc3QDyFeb4) to chat with the add-on developer community.